AndLesav/spip-on-kummer/README.md

 # SPIP over Kummer extensions

-Code in support of the article "On the Shortest Principal Ideal Problem over Kummer extensions"
+Code in support of the article "On the Shortest Principal Ideal Problem over Kummer extensions".

+## Authors
-Authors: Andrea Lesavourey, T Plantard, W Susilo.
+Andrea Lesavourey, T Plantard, W Susilo.

+## Softwares
 The code has been tested with Magma V2.24-9.

 ## Warning
 This code does not come with any guarantee.